martungithub/API_Testing_with_Python/README.md

 Application is using a multiple packages.
 Please make sure that you have installed all the required packages.

-import os
+-import os
-import json
+-import json
-import requests
+-import requests